Request Checked Items

 Series IV.
 Personal and Career Related, 1952-2014, undated (13 boxes, 2 oversize boxes, 55 computer disks)

 Series IV.
-Personal and Career Related contains García Márquez’s address book, articles and interviews by and about him, awards and honors, biographical information, material related to Cambio magazine, typescripts of articles and a speech by Fidel Castro, contracts, family papers, financial documents, material related to foundations, legal documents, material from the Museo Nacional de Colombia, Nobel Prize lecture drafts and ephemera, notebooks, screenplays, speeches, statements and letters, subject files, travel related material, visitors books, material related to his visit to the White House, and works by others.
+Personal and Career Related contains García Márquez’s address book, articles and interviews by and about him, awards and honors, biographical information, material related to Cambio magazine, typescripts of articles and a speech by Fidel Castro, contracts, family papers, financial documents, material related to foundations, juvenilia, legal documents, material from the Museo Nacional de Colombia, Nobel Prize lecture drafts and ephemera, notebooks, screenplays, speeches, statements and letters, subject files, travel related material, visitors books, material related to his visit to the White House, and works by others.
 The materials are in alphabetical order by folder title or topic.

 The articles and interviews include clippings and printed material of articles about García Márquez and his works.
 The interviews consist of those with him, as well as some conducted by him, including text from two conversations between García Márquez and Japanese filmmaker Akira Kurosawa.